by Alexandra States MD and Stephanie Reid MD FRCPC

 Typically, von Meyenburg complexes do not cause any symptoms and are usually found during an operation for an unrelated issue or at autopsy.
 Most are small (less than 0.5 cm) and are located just below the covering of the liver (liver capsule).
 When examined without a microscope most look like a grey, white, or green spot on the surface of the liver.

-If discovered during an operation, the surgeon may ask a pathologist to look at a tissue sample from the tumour under the microscope.
+If the tumour is discovered during an operation, the surgeon may ask a pathologist to look at a tissue sample from the tumour under the microscope.
 This is called a frozen section or intraoperative consultation.
 This procedure is performed because it can be difficult to tell the difference between a von Meyenburg complex and cancer without a microscope.

 When viewed under the microscope, a von Meyenburg complex looks like an abnormal collection of bile ducts surrounded by the normal liver.
 The bile ducts in the tumour are often larger and less round than normal bile ducts.
 Some of the abnormal ducts may be filled with bile.
 However, unlike normal bile ducts, the ducts in this tumour are not connected to the biliary tree so bile cannot flow from these ducts out of the liver.